DavidMaNYC/DavidMaNYC/README.md

 - 👨‍💻 I love learning new technologies to expand my knowledge.
 - 👾 I’m looking to collaborate with other software engineers to build cool projects.
 - 🥅 2022 Goals: Contribute more to Open Source projects.
-- 🏋️ Fun fact: I can squat the weight of a grizzly bear🐻.
+- 🏋️ Fun fact: I can lift very heavy things and put them back down.

 ### Linkedin: